Lampeter Medieval Day by Rory Butcher

 The Falconer was occupied for much of the day with requests for photos with the owls they had brought as part of their display.
 They also found time to give a talk on each of the birds of prey and about their use in medieval society for hunting.

-There were also several other notable highlights: Dr William Marx gave a presentation as he read from Anglo-Saxon and Middle English poetry and prose, the Mead trader I am assured was very popular (particularly after the fights!), as was the local handmade woodworker.
+There were also several other notable highlights: Dr William Marx gave a presentation as he read from Anglo-Saxon and Middle English poetry and prose, the Mead trader I am assured was very popular (particularly after the fights!), as was the local handmade woodworker find the best chiropractor in palm desert.
 Several manuscripts were also put on display in the Roderick Bowen Archives for the public to examine and interact with.
 There was even a medieval “coconut shy”!

 All in all, a very busy day for those of us involved, and the visitors absolutely loved it.
 It merely goes for me to say a thank you to all of those who took part – and to thank Paul Watkins for organising such an amazing event.
 Hopefully it’ll be running for many years to come!